GIScience/vostok/README.md

 The meaning of each line entry is as follows:

-    line 1	File with points used for shadowing line 2	Point cloud for solar pot. calculation line 3	Voxel size for shadow voxels line 4	Latitude of scene in deci degrees line 5	Longitude of scene in deci degrees line 6	Time zone
+    line 1	File with points used for shadowing line 2  line format of shadow point cloud input file line 3	Point cloud for solar pot. calculation line 4  line format of query point cloud input file line 5	Voxel size for shadow voxels line 6	Latitude of scene in deci degrees line 7	Longitude of scene in deci degrees line 8	Time zone
-    line 7	Year of calculation
+    line 9	Year of calculation
-    line 8	First day of calculation
+    line 10	First day of calculation
-    line 9	Last day of calculation
+    line 11	Last day of calculation
-    line 10	Day step
+    line 12	Day step
-    line 11	Minutes step
+    line 13	Minutes step
-    line 12	Enable shadowing
+    line 14	Enable shadowing
-    line 13	Output file name
+    line 15	Output file name
-    line 14	Enable multi threading
+    line 16	Enable multi threading

 The input file (line 1) contains the points which are used for shadowing the scene.

-The second file (line 2) corresponds to the points for which the solar potential is calculated.
+The second file (line 3) corresponds to the points for which the solar potential is calculated.
 The file must contain xyz coordinates and normals nxnynz, each in subsequent columns seperated by blanks.

+Please not the following restrictions regarding the shadow and query point cloud input file formats:

+1.)
+Although you can specify the line formats of the input files, the indices of the individual values for point position and normal vector are still *fixed* in the current version of VOSTOK.
+This means that *the first three values (position 1 to 3) will always be interpreted as POSITION and the following three values (position 4 to 6) will always be inrepreted as the NORMAL VECTOR*.

 `example.xyz` file with four points: